alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 The "ends" of "end to end" are the participants; for a message to be composed to be exclusively accessible to that set of participants, all participants must be visible.

+For "virtual peer-to-peer" E2ESM solutions such as "Email with PGP" or (to a limited extent) "Ricochet", the set of participants is fixed by the author at the time of individual message composition, and **MUST** be visible to all participants.

+For "centralised" E2ESM solutions such as Signal or WhatsApp, the set of participants is a "group context" shared amongst all participants and at the time of individual message composition it **MUST** be inherited into a set of "fixed" per-participant access capabilities by the author.

 ## Why: Integrity of Participation